 Sunday: Island of Rab–Zadar

 We will leave the Kvarner Bay and head to Dalmatia.
-After a swim at the small Island of Maun, we will reach Zadar, the centre of northern Dalmatia.
-After arriving in Zadar, a local tour guide will await us to take us on a walk through the walled old town, showing us unique sights like the Roman Forum, the circular church of St. Donatus, or the Cathedral Sveta Stošija (St. Anastasia).
-Enjoy traffic-free streets with elegant boutiques and countless cafés, or listen to the sounds of the world-wide unique Sea Organs on the Riva, their melodies created purely by waves.
+After a swimming break, we will reach Zadar, the centre of northern Dalmatia.
+After arriving in Zadar, a local tour guide will await us to take us on a walk through the walled old town, showing us unique sights like the Roman Forum, the circular church of Sveti Donat, or the Cathedral Sveta Stošija.
+Enjoy traffic-free streets with elegant boutiques and countless cafés, or listen to the sounds of the world-wide unique Sea Organs on the Riva, whose melodies are created purely by waves.
 Overnight stay in Zadar.

 After approximately four hours sailing, we will leave the Adriatic Sea and turn into the embouchure of the River Krka.
-After our on-board lunch, we will tie up in Šibenik. Šibenik, mentioned for the first time in 1006, is the youngest of the larger cities on the coast, and at the same time, the oldest Croatian town as it was not built by Greeks, Romans, or Byzantines, but founded by Croats.
+After our on-board lunch, we will tie up in Šibenik.
 The most famous building in the fortress-like old town is St. Jacob’s Cathedral, the most important Renaissance monument in Croatia.
 After a guided walk through the old town, we continue upstream the River Krka.
 We anchor in Skradin, right before the famous Krka waterfalls.
 Overnight stay in the port of Skradin, where you will have the opportunity to go out for dinner.

 After breakfast, we will go on a guided tour of Trogir.
 With its beautiful old town, protected by the UNESCO, Trogir is also called “the Museum City”.
 Enjoy the experience of a guided walking tour through the winding streets and discover impressive walls, towers, churches, frescoes and vaults.
 Do not miss out on taking a look into the unique old yards.
 Afterwards, we will head for a secluded bay.
 After having enjoyed swimming and sunbathing as well as lunch, we will set sail for Split, our next port of call.
 Split is Croatia’s second largest city and the capital of Dalmatia.
 The 1700-year-old city was once the palace of the Roman Emperor Diocletian, and is today a UNESCO-protected site.
 After a guided city tour, you will have the rest of the day at your disposal to discover the old town on your own and to enjoy the bustling Mediterranean atmosphere on the famous promenade of Split.
 For dinner, you may visit one of Split’s numerous restaurants.